garfix/richard-readthedocs/docs/source/introduction/getting-started.md

 ])
 ~~~

-When you have a pipeline, it can process a sentence entered by the user, like this:
+When you have a pipeline, it can process a sentence that is entered by the user, like this:

 ~~~python
 question = "How many children has Madonna?"